mariabarrosoh/poem-parser-bot/readme.md

 # 📝 Poem Parser Bot & API

-This project allows you to extract structured poem information (title, clean HTML, and Markdown) from images.
-It supports interaction through:
+This project enables you to extract structured poem information—such as the title and poem text in Markdown format—from images.
+You can interact with it in three main ways:

-- ✅ A **Telegram bot**.
-- 🌐 A **REST API** with Swagger documentation.
+- ✅ Through a Telegram bot named PoemParserBot, which lets you upload, edit, and delete poems directly via chat commands.

+- 🌐 Via a REST API that allows uploading poem data to the database or deleting existing poems.

+- 📄 Through web views that display saved poems by author and title, providing a user-friendly interface to browse the poem collection.

 ## 🚀 Features

-### Telegram Bot
+### Telegram Bot (main.py)
-- 📷 Send one or more poem images.
-- 🧠 Uses LLMs to extract a clean HTML version of the poem.
-- 📄 Returns the HTML file and Markdown text.
-- ✅ Use `/done` to process images.
-- 🔁 Use `/reset` to discard current session.
-- 🧹 Cleans up user files after each session.

-### REST API
-- 📤 `/api/parse` endpoint accepts multiple image uploads.
+- Command-based interface to manage poems directly from Telegram.
-- 📄 Returns poem title, HTML, and Markdown.
+- Commands to upload images, edit title, poem content, and author.
-- 🔐 Uses the same credentials as the bot.
-- ⚙️ Swagger documentation available at `/apidocs`.
-- 🧪 Can be tested using `test_app.py`.
+- Save poems to the database.
+- Delete poems, authors, or all poems.
+- Key commands include `/start`, `/done`, `/edittitle`, `/editpoem`, `/editauthor`, `/save`, `/deletepoem`, `/deleteauthor`, `/deleteall`, `/reset`, and `/help`.

+### Flask Application (app.py)
+- Provides web HTML views to display saved poems by author and title.
+- Allows browsing all poems by a user, by author, or viewing a specific poem.
+- Offers REST API endpoints to save poems, delete poems, delete authors, or delete all poems for a user.
+- Includes basic validation and authorization via user_id.

 ## 🔑 Required API Tokens